0x1F602/Rootcrit/README.md

 ## Release notes

+### 2016-07-19

+Implemented paging for incidents, updated incident decryption and viewing workflow in general

 ### 2016-06-06

 Fixed the bug with OpenPGP.js getting overwhelmed when attempting to open multiple files at once